leon4rd/test/README.md

-## I made a belt out of watches once...
-It was a waist of time.
+## I wouldn't buy anything with velcro.
+It's a total rip-off.